trevortomesh/stash/README.md

      ```

   DeepStash integrates beautifully with Stash to offload rarely used files after sorting — but it's equally effective on its own when you just need to move things without losing your structure.

+---

+## 🕊️ Dedication

+This project is dedicated to the Lord.

+All logic, structure, and order — including the very foundations of programming — reflect the perfection of His design.
+May this tool, in its small way, point toward the beauty and coherence He has written into the fabric of creation.

+> **"I praise you, for I am fearfully and wonderfully made.
+> Wonderful are your works; my soul knows it very well."**
+> — Psalm 139:14

+**Soli Deo Gloria.**